swansondesigns/ts-proposal-wp/docs/sections/4-process/development.md

 **Quick to Create** Instead of writing long explanations, we can record a 2-minute screen capture that shows exactly what we mean.

-**Easy to Consume** You can watch at your own pace, pause to take notes, or re-watch sections as needed.
+**Easy to Consume** You can watch when you have time rather than coordinating schedules for lengthy meetings.
+Watch at your own pace, pause to take notes, or re-watch sections as needed.

 **Reduces Miscommunication** Visual demonstration eliminates ambiguity about what we're discussing.